Concurrent Alcohol and Hydrocodone Abuse

 - Poor memory.

-Over an extended period, alcohol use can lead to increased incidence of liver problems and even some forms of cancer.
+Over an extended period, alcohol use can lead to increased incidences of liver problems and even some forms of cancer.

 - Changed perceptions of pain.